Pleistocene Park: Carnivores

+Despite referencing the Jurassic Park franchise in its name, the park's staff is not involved in species de-extinction research, be it through cloning, genome editing, or other methods (such as breeding back).
+Nonetheless, Zimov has manifested his willingness to volunteer the park as a location for reintroduction in the event of such animals ever being produced, particularly in regard to the woolly mammoth (Mammuthus primigenius), an extinct ecosystem engineer with no living proxies.
+Currently the staff uses a vehicle to bulldoze trees too large to be broken by the park's residents but that would be vulnerable to mammoths, opening forest terrain that the animals can turn into grassland through grazing.
+This vehicle is nicknamed the "baby mammoth".

 Southern branch of Pleistocene Park: The Wild Field wilderness reserve

 In 2012 to 2014 a branch of Pleistocene Park named "Wild Field" (Дикое поле, Dikoe pole) was constructed near the city of Tula in Tula Oblast in the European part of Russia, approximately 250 km (150 mi) south of Moscow.

 Unlike Pleistocene Park, Wild Field's primary purpose is not scientific research but public outreach, i.e., it will provide a model of what an unregulated steppe ecosystem looked like before the advent of humans.
 It is situated near a federal road and a railway station and will be accessible to the general public.

 Wild Field comprises 300 ha (740 ac) of which 280 ha have been fenced off and stocked with animals.
 Already present in the park are nine species of large herbivores and one omnivore species: Bashkir horses (a strain of Equus ferus caballus) from the southern part of the Ural Mountains, Altai maral/Altai wapiti (Cervus canadensis sibiricus), Edilbaevskaya sheep (a strain of Ovis orientalis aries), roe deer (Capreolus spec.), Kalmykian cattle (a strain of Bos primigenius taurus), domestic yaks (Bos mutus grunniens), wild boar (Sus scrofa), one female elk[BE]/moose[AE] (Alces alces), four reindeer (Rangifer tarandus) and 73 domestic Pridonskaya goats (a strain of Capra aegagrus hircus).